MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/Definitions/BlockCulling.md

 ## Code Example of a Custom Block's Culling JSON file, culling specific faces

 This section shows how to specify particular faces in a geometry file for culling checks.
-Note that face culling & bone culling can both exist in the same culling file.
+Note that face culling and bone culling can both exist in the same culling file.

-A face culls (is not visible) if the neighbor in the "direction" direction is full & opaque (a full cube, and drawing using the "opaque" render-method in the minecraft:material_instances component).
+A face culls (is not visible) if the neighbor in the "direction" direction is full and opaque (a full cube, and drawing using the "opaque" render-method in the `minecraft:material_instances` component).
 Note that if a minecraft:transform component rotates the block, the directions rotate as well.

 ```json
 {